Menu Close

 Infrastructure-Led vs Traditional Managed IT

 Understanding the distinction between traditional managed service providers and infrastructure-led models is critical for enterprise IT decisionmakers.
-The differences extend far beyond service scope—they reflect fundamentally different approaches to risk, liability, and operational.
+The differences extend far beyond service scope—they reflect fundamentally different approaches to risk, liability, and value.

 Related Evaluation Resources